uww-osterz-classes/compsci424p3-python-roobtj11/README.md

 ### Problems?

-If you are encountering problems, please commit and push your code, then [email me](osterz@uww.edu) with a description of what's happening.
+If you encounter problems, please commit and push your code, then [email me](osterz@uww.edu) with a description of what's happening.
 I will look at your repository on GitHub to try to help you debug.

 ## Advice for Python programmers